crowci/crow/docs/configuration/autoscaler.md

 Next, the autoscaler configuration must be set.
 You need to define how the scaling should work, i.e. how many servers are allowed to be provisioned and how many (if any) should be running at all times.

-Often, allowing only one powerful server is enough, as this one will be able to process many poipelines in parallel (if the chosen instance type has enough resources).
+Often, allowing only one powerful server is enough, as this one will be able to process many pipelines in parallel (if the chosen instance type has enough resources).

-Similary, `CROW_WORKFLOWS_PER_AGENT` defines how many workflows can be processed in parallen for each agent (each server has its own unique agent).
+Similar, `CROW_WORKFLOWS_PER_AGENT` defines how many workflows can be processed in parallel for each agent (each server has its own unique agent).
 A good value for this setting depends on the resources of the server and the jobs which run on it, hence it is not possible to give a general recommendation that would fit all use cases.

 !!! tip